deleidos/prototype-20150626/README.md

 ## Software Licensing and Technologies

 The software stack for this prototype includes [numerous open source licensed technologies](https://github.com/deleidos/prototype-20150626/wiki#licenses).
 Specifically, Bootstrap, Docker, AngularJS, CentOS, MongoDB, Leaflet and DigitalEdge, to name at least five modern and open-sourced technologies.

+Leidos' DigitalEdge Team is well versed in many open source technologies.
+For this prototype, we took the opportunity to learn AngularJS and found it to be a very useful framework.

 ## Documentation
 Be sure to [check out the wiki](https://github.com/deleidos/prototype-20150626/wiki) to learn more about the prototype, the team and the process: